cadema-PoliTO/Bill2Watt/README.md

 It leverages the time-of-use energy bill, which offers valuable insights into the consumption patterns of the end users.
 The package implements multiple models to effectively map energy bills to their corresponding load profiles, including standard load profiles, classification, and regression.

-In addition to the package, the repository includes an exploratory data analysis (EDA) notebook (**eda.ipynb**) that demonstrates data analysis techniques and provides insights into the dataset's characteristics and electricity consumption patterns.
+In addition to the package, the repository includes an exploratory data analysis (EDA) notebook ([eda.ipynb](eda.ipynb)) that demonstrates data analysis techniques and provides insights into the dataset's characteristics and electricity consumption patterns.
 The EDA notebook serves as an example of how to explore the data related to load profiles.
+Moreover a notebook to test the various predictors in *bill2watt* is provided ([tests.ipynb](tests.ipynb)), that demonstrates how the predictors can be used on a training/testing dataset and compares the performance of the various predictors according to multiple metrics.
+The testing notebook can be used to have some insight on how the package 'bill2watt' works.

 ## Table of Contents